Seven-card stud: Sample deal

 The sample deal below assumes that a game is being played by four players: Jimmy, who is dealing in the examples; Larry, who is sitting to his left; Craig to his left; and Katherine to Craig’s left.

 All players ante 25¢.
 Jimmy deals each player two downcards and one upcard, beginning with Larry and ending with himself.
 Larry is dealt the 4♠, Craig the K♦, Katherine the 4♦, and Jimmy the 9♣.
-Because they are playing with a $1 bring-in, Katherine is required to start the betting with a $1 bring-in (her 4♦ is lower than Larry’s 4♠ by suit).
+Because they are playing with a $1 bring-in, Katherine is required to start the betting with a $1 bring-in (her 4♦ is lower than 4♠ of Larry by suit).
 She had the option to open the betting for more, but she chose to bet only the required $1.
 The bring-in sets the current bet amount to $1, so Jimmy cannot check.
 He decides to call.
 Larry folds, indicating this by turning his upcard face down and discarding his cards.
 Craig raises to $3.
 Katherine folds, and Jimmy calls.

 Jimmy now deals a second face-up card to each remaining player: Craig is dealt the J♣, and Jimmy the K♥.
 Jimmy’s two upcards make a poker hand of no pair, K-9-high, and Craig has K-J-high, so it is Craig's turn to bet.
 He checks, as does Jimmy, ending the betting round.

 Another face up card is dealt: Craig gets the 10♥ and Jimmy gets the K♣.
 Jimmy now has a pair of kings showing, and Craig still has no pair, so Jimmy bets first.
 He bets $5, and Craig calls.

 On the next round, Craig receives the 10♦, making his upcards K-J-10-10.
 Jimmy receives the 3♠.
 Jimmy’s upcards are 9-K-K-3; the pair of kings is still higher than Craig’s pair of tens, so he bets $5 and Craig calls.

 Each player now receives a downcard.
 It is still Jimmy’s turn to bet because the downcard did not change either hand.
 He checks, Craig bets $10, and Jimmy calls.
 That closes the last betting round, and both players remain, so there is a showdown.

 Since Jimmy called Craig’s bet, Craig shows his cards first: Q♠ 2♥ K♦ J♣ 10♥ 10♦ A♦.
 He can play A-K-Q-J-10, making an ace-high straight.
 Jimmy shows (or, seeing he cannot beat Craig’s straight, mucks his cards): 9♥ 5♦ 9♣ K♥ K♣ 3♠ 5♠.
 The best five-card poker hand he can play is K-K-9-9-5, making two pair, kings and nines.
 Craig wins the pot.

+In popular culture

+At the end of Tennessee Williams' play A Streetcar Named Desire, the minor character Steve says "This game is seven-card stud," seemingly a reference to the narrative's transactional, game-like nature and its lack of propensity to change.